 These days, you might be seeing ads or receiving flyers offering to provide guidance and advice — for a fee, of course.
 Be wary of the sales pitch.
 Check if the firm or person is a member of the Independent Educational Consultant Association and/or the Higher Education Consultants Association.
 Both of these nonprofits hold members to strict ethical guidelines and standards.

 Use our toolkit as you go through the search process to keep track of your progress.
-(An updated version of this PDF will be available later this fall.)
+(In the process of being updated.)